The Highly Luminous Type Ibn Supernova ASASSN-14ms: Physical Light Curve Models

-This fit is shown by the gray curve in Figure~\ref{fig:ModelLCs}.
-The physical parameters are $M_{ej}=4.28 M_\odot$, $M_{CSM}=0.51 M_\odot$, $M_{Ni}=0.23 M_\odot$, $A_{\gamma}=1.97 \times 10^{13}$ s$^2$, $E_{SN}=8.75 \times 10^{50}$ ergs, and $\rho_{CSM,1}=3.18 \times 10^{-13}$ g/cm$^3$.
-Such a large $M_{Ni}$ would be unusual for a supernova with $E_{SN}<10^{51}$ ergs, but it is not dramatically unphysical.
 This model is able to reproduce the observed light curve extremely well across all epochs, although this may not be surprising given the number of fitting parameters.
 Still, the considerable spectral evidence for CSM interaction provides ample justification for its use.
 Considering both the spectral evidence and the quality fit of this physically reasonable model, we conclude that the light curve of ASASSN-14ms can be plausibly explained by a combination of CSM interaction (which dominates at early times) and radioactive decay (which dominates at late times).

 Since this model reproduces the observed light curve well, we used it to make an estimate of the total radiated energy.
 Integrating this model over the rest-frame time period for which we have photometric observations yields a total radiated energy of $2.41 \times 10^{50}$ ergs, which is slightly larger than our more direct estimate of $(2.1 \pm 0.3) \times 10^{50}$ ergs.
 We can then expand this integral to calculate the total energy radiated from the time of initial explosion to 500 days later (when the supernova has faded to a negligible luminosity).
 Doing so, we obtain $2.66 \times 10^{50}$ ergs.